**This property is no longer available and is due to be removed.**

 Croquet in the garden, indoor games - huge variety, reading - a wall of books!
 Farmers' Market on the 2nd Saturday in the month, 10 minutes.
-Therapeutic massage on request.

 The entrance door is a stable door into a small hallway off which is the loo/cloakroom and ahead the modern fitted kitchen with a breakfast table.
 The open archway on the left leads into a very spacious high-roof, beamed sitting room and dining area with 3 windows with enchanting views and 3 dormer windows and a wood-burning stove.
-There is a television, DVD, and a radiogram with a large selection of records.
+There is a television, and a record player with a large selection of records.
 The beams are decorated with skis, a saddle, tennis racquets, fishing rods and a croquet mallet.

 All rooms have night storage heaters.